NethermindEth/StarknetByExample/pages/advanced-concepts/sierra_ir.md

 ### User Defined Functions Declarations

-At the very end of the Sierra program, each user defined function is declared with an unique identifier and an index to specify the location of the statement where the execution of the function should start.
+At the end of a Sierra program, each user-defined function is declared with a unique identifier and the statement index where the function starts.
+This provides information about the function, such as its signature, while the implementation is defined in the statements section.

 An user defined function is declared with the following syntax:

 ```cairo
 function_id@statement_index(parameters: types) -> (return_types);
 ```